koobcbc/Visionary-AI-App/README.md

 - **~4.7 Billion** people globally are affected by skin diseases
 - **~3.7 Billion** people globally are affected by oral diseases
-- **1-4 Months** patients waste trying to find the right specialty dermatology doctors
-- **$140** can be saved if we can find the right specialty of doctor for the patient in time

 ### **The Four Major Pain Points**